Berwick, Maine

 Berwick is a town in York County, Maine, United States, situated in the southern part of the state beside the Salmon Falls River.

 Today's South Berwick was set off from Berwick in 1814, while North Berwick was partitioned from the town in 1831.

 The population was 7,950 at the 2020 census.
 The census-designated place of the same name located within the town has a population of 2,277.
-It is part of the Portland–South Portland–Biddeford, Maine metropolitan statistical area.
+It is part of the Portland-South Portland-Biddeford metropolitan area.

 History

 The area comprising modern Berwick, South Berwick, North Berwick, and the banks of the Salmon Falls River was originally known by its native Abenaki inhabitants as Newichawannock, meaning "river of many falls" or "land of great falls."

 Originally part of Kittery, the area later comprised by Berwick was settled about 1631 by Ambrose Gibbens and called Kittery Commons or Kittery North Parish.
 Gibbens would eventually found a trading post to sell arms and ammunition to fellow white settlers.

 The dense forests of Southern Maine provided large pine for shipbuilding, and the first sawmill in English America was built in the area that is now South Berwick on the Great Works Falls.
 It was colloquially known as Gibbens' Mill after the first settler of the Berwick area, and as many as 18 sawmills were eventually built in the area.
 Logging was a principal early industry.
 The first lumber exported from the American colonies was clapboards and barrel staves loaded aboard Pied Cowe at South Berwick in 1634.

 Kittery North Parish was later called Unity after the ship that transported Scots prisoners of war from the Battle of Dunbar in 1650 to the colonies.
 These Scots had been force-marched to Durham Cathedral in Durham, England, then tried for treason for supporting Charles II rather than Oliver Cromwell, Lord Protector.
 Many settled near Berwick in an area near the northern Eliot-York border, which came to be known—and still is—as Scotland Bridge.
 Landing in Massachusetts, the royalist soldiers were sold as indentured servants, many of whom went to work at the Great Works mills until they were able to pay for their own freedom.